The Dangers of Vanity Metrics

 - How many leads does it take to get an MQL?

-- How many landing page or website visits are needed for one new lead?
+- How many landing pages or website visits are needed for one new lead?

-When you do this, you’re backing into the numbers by connecting them to real data that you can control.
+When you do this, you’re backing into the numbers by connecting them to real data you can control.
 These are the KPIs that matter.
-And once you understand the real numbers, you can start creating action items related to each so you can hit them.
+And once you understand the real numbers, you can start creating action items related to each to hit them.

-From there you act.
-You know you can get some leads from a webinar, some from a social media campaign, some from a really good offer on your website.
-You make your plan based on what you know and then you act on it, adjusting until you’re successful.
+From there, you act.
+You know you can get some leads from a webinar, some from a social media campaign, and some from a really good offer on your website.
+You make your plan based on what you know and then act on it, adjusting until successful.

 If you can do that, you’ll be successful, look super smart to the rest of the company, and you will help your organization through the tough markets that we’ve all experienced.

-By tightening up your tracking and focusing on what really matters, you'll find hitting your numbers to be a piece of cake.
+By tightening up your tracking and focusing on what matters, you'll find hitting your numbers a piece of cake.

-If you're not sure you're looking at the right numbers, drop us a line.
+If you're unsure you're looking at the right numbers, drop us a line.
 We're here to help!